cballenar/base12/README.md

 ```

 #### transition()
-A very basic CSS3 transition mixin.
+A VERY basic CSS3 transition mixin.
 Enter your values as desired and it will output the code with prefixes.

 ```scss
 // Mixin Syntax